Me3sP/computer-graphics-avion-game/README.md

 ## 📌 Update (August 3rd, 2025)

-This repository is now **public** for YC examiners and others interested in the project.
+This repository is now **public** for others interested in the project.

 ✅ A **precompiled executable** has been added, allowing you to **launch the game directly** without compiling.
 Check the [`/scenes_inf443/project`](./scenes_inf443/project) folder or see [Quick Start](#quick-start) below.